Recommended products

 Hosting

 There are plenty of hosting providers for audio files.
-Anchor is my current choice.
-It’s free (owned by Spotify) and have a decent basic offering.
-I’m not too content with their additional services since they are mainly US only.
-Redcircle is something I’m looking into but have not made the shift yet.
+Spotify (ex-Anchor) is my current choice.
+It’s free and have a decent basic offering.
+Redcircle was something I looked into but did not made any moves while I was active on podcasting.

 AWS is a solid option since it works with the byte-range requests feature that is required by Apple iTunes (allows to stream the file without downloading it entirely) but requires more technical skills to set-up and maintain.